Careers at UHCL

 Students seeking on-campus employment should visit the Career Services website.

 The policy of University of Houston-Clear Lake (UHCL) is to ensure equal opportunity in all its educational programs and activities, and all terms and conditions of employment without regard to age, race, color, disability, religion, national origin, veteran's status, genetic information, or sex (including pregnancy), except where such a distinction is required by law.
 Additionally, UHCL prohibits discrimination in all aspects of employment and educational programs on the basis of sexual orientation, gender identity, or gender expression.
-Employees, students, and visitors to campus with questions and/or complaints regarding discrimination, or sexual misconduct (such as sexual violence) under Title IX may contact Corey James Benson, Title IX Coordinator, Office of Human Resources, at 281-283-2305 or email firstname.lastname@example.org.
+Employees, students, and visitors to campus with questions and/or complaints regarding discrimination, or sexual misconduct (such as sexual violence) under Title IX may contact Corey James Benson, Title IX/Equity and Diversity Officer at 281-283-2305 or email firstname.lastname@example.org.

 The University only hires individuals authorized to work in the United States and does not observe hiring practices that will result in the displacement of qualified United States citizens or permanent residents.
 We reserve the right to close, extend or cancel a search or not fill a position.